How to Change Hydrangea Color

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-A: You do not have to look far to see a hydrangea in bloom.
+Hydrangeas are a popular flowering shrub in the landscape with showy flowers in late spring through early summer.
 Hydrangeas provide a large burst of color in the landscape with their large flower clusters.
 You will often see a variation of color on hydrangeas from blue to pink.
-It is possible to change the color of hydrangeas based on the soil pH.
+It is possible to change the color of some types of hydrangeas based on the soil pH.

-There are many types of hydrangeas, but the ones you can change the flower color on are the types usually referred to as mopheads, lacecaps, bigleaf, or French hydrangeas.
-There are other types of hydrangeas, such as oakleaf and PeeGees that have white or cream colored flowers which you can not change the flower color of.
+There are many types of hydrangeas, but the ones you can change the flower color on are the types usually referred to as mopheads, lacecaps, bigleaf, or French hydrangeas (Hydrangea macrophylla).
+There are other types of hydrangeas, such as oakleaf (Hydrangea quercifolia) and PeeGees (Hydrangea paniculata) that have white or cream colored flowers which you can not change the flower color of.